Bacterial Vaginosis

 The problem is that this method is much more cumbersome and it usually requires sending your sample to a laboratory.

-There are major changes in your vaginal microbiome during BV
+Changes in your vaginal microbiome during BV

 BV and its associated complications